-Known as America’s Dairyland, Wisconsin has tons to offer visitors who want to hike, camp and fish.
-Fishing is an especially popular activity in this great state since lakes and rivers large and small are everywhere, not to mention Lake Michigan bordering Wisconsin to the east and Lake Superior to the north.
-There are tons of good fishing spots to pick from, and what’s unique about Wisconsin’s fishing laws is that the sport is permitted all year.
-All you need to get in on the action is a valid state fishing license though it is not required for those born before 1927 or those 15 and under.
-Besides fishing, Wisconsin also offers a wonderfully comfortable summer climate and lots of cultural attractions.
+Known as America’s Dairyland, Wisconsin has tons to offer visitors who want to hike, camp, and fish.
+Fishing is especially popular in Wisconsin, which boasts countless lakes and rivers, plus access to Lake Michigan on the east and Lake Superior to the north.
+There are lots of good fishing spots to pick from.
+You can also fish all year with a valid state fishing license.
+Besides fishing, Wisconsin also offers a comfortable summer climate and lots of cultural attractions.

 Fishing Spots in Wisconsin